andrew-taggart/workSheets/README.md

 ## Discrete Mathmatics Practice

-### TO DO Add FrontEnd pass through Django to visualize and expand functionality
+### TO DO
+## Add FrontEnd: pass through Django to visualize and expand functionality
+## Update Notes on concepts to active code where applicable.